okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-ngrok/main/index.md

 ## Preview, test, and review the Event Hook

-With your local application now exposed externally through an ngrok session, you can preview and test Okta Event Hook calls, as well as review details of the calls using the ngrok dashboard.
+With your local application now exposed externally through an ngrok session, you can preview and test Okta Event Hook calls, as well as review details of the calls using the ngrok inspection interface.
 The Okta org is also set up to call your local application when an event is triggered.
-In this example, the event triggers when a user is deactivated in the Okta org.
+In this example, the event triggers when a user is added to your Okta org.

 ### Preview

-To run a preview call of your Event Hook, sign in to your Okta org as the super admin.
+To run a preview call of your Event Hook:

 1. In your Okta org, sign in as an administrator and create a test user in the Admin Console.
     * Go to **Directory** > **People**, and click **Add Person**.
 As an example, add the user John Doe with the following fields: